cas-melo/cas-melo/README.md

 <p align="center">🌞</p>

-I am a Junior Back-End Developer seeking my first professional experience.
+I am a Junior Back-End Developer.
 I am always open to exploring new frameworks and languages to enhance my skills and expand my knowledge.

 I am a creative, patient, and communicative individual, qualities that I believe are essential in the programming world.